eyp/federated-learning-network/README.md

       federated-learning/src/server/server.py line 19

-Also is possible to increase the samples used for training by the clients at:
+Also, is possible to increase the samples used for training by the clients at:

       federated-learning/src/client/client.py lines 81,82 for the training dataset and 92,93 for the validation dataset.